 I am so grateful that I was led to this science in the process of my own healing and growth, and that I was led to John Assaraf and NeuroGym.
 The field of brain discovery is very intriguing indeed and I see so much hope here!
 It is wonderful to know that we can overcome!!

-As I have stated, and amongst others whose work I follow (such as Dr Caroline Leaf), John Assaraf has been a highly significant part of my journey to freedom and achievement, added strength and growth this year.
+As I have stated and amongst others whose work I follow (such as Dr Caroline Leaf), John Assaraf ‘s coaching and mentoring has been a highly significant part of my journey to freedom and achievement, added strength and growth this year.
 He has written other excellent books, but this one is the most exciting, in my humble opinion, and is brand newly available.

 With strength, hope and love,

 Since writing this article, I have become a Joint Venture Partner / Affiliate of NeuroGym.